 1. Offer a minimum of 1 session of continuing education units (CEU) to preceptors each year.

-2. 90% of preceptors will feel value by ISU faculty.
+2. 90% of preceptors will feel valued by ISU faculty.

 3. 90% of preceptors feel they gain valuable information by being a preceptor